The Secret Lives of Mormon Wives

 The Secret Lives of Mormon Wives is an American reality television series created for Hulu.
-The series follows a group of Utah-based TikTok influencers, known as "MomTok," as they navigate the complexities of their personal and professional lives.
-The first season was released on September 6, 2024, and became Hulu's most-watched unscripted season premiere of 2024.
-The second season was released on May 15, 2025.
-A third season premiered on November 13, 2025.
+The series follows a group of Utah-based TikTok influencers, known as "MomTok", as they navigate their personal and professional lives.
+It premiered on Hulu on September 6, 2024.

 Overview

-In 2022, Utah influencer Taylor Frankie Paul went viral for revealing that she and her husband had been "soft-swinging" with other Mormon couples.
-The series begins months later as Taylor and her group of influencer friends, dubbed "MomTok," deal with the fallout of the scandal.
+In 2022, Utah influencer Taylor Frankie Paul went viral for revealing that she and her husband had been "soft-swinging" with other couples.
+The series begins months later as Taylor and her group of influencer friends, dubbed "MomTok", deal with the fallout of the scandal.

-Once seen as a picture-perfect collective of supportive mothers and content creators, the group begins to unravel as trust is broken, alliances shift, and personal secrets come to light.
-As Taylor becomes both a pariah and a lightning rod for attention, the other women are forced to confront their own roles in the drama and decide where their loyalties lie.

-Beyond the scandal, the series offers a unique look at the world of Mormon motherhood and social media fame as the group seeks to break barriers while balancing their public image, religious expectations, and the demands of family life.